N-Westwood/dads-website/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # To Do List
-## carry full category labels throughout, (headers) "shelter/clothing:" not just "shelter"
+## carry full category labels throughout, (headers) "shelter/clothing:" not just "shelter", and more...
-## Add Special Needs to food and water labels
+## Add Special Needs to food and water labels-done
-## Title wrap on small devices
+## Title wrap on small devices - moved out of header, but now needs to update on survey change.
-## sticky buttons in survey
+## sticky buttons in survey-Done
+## Previous button stopped working, debug
+## get rid of hard coded tests "short", "intermediate", etc, and category names.
+## develop resource section